- Area: 13.812 sq km (water: 360 sq km, land: 13.452 sq km)

 Montenegro also has its own Energy Agency, which is called Regulatory Energy Agency of the Republic of Montenegro.
 It was founded on 22.
 January 2004, according to the Energy Law from 2003.
 The agency is independent and a non-profit organization with public authorization.
 The agency runs a budget that is independent of the state budget.
 Most of the funds arise from issuing licenses.
 The agency monitors and controls the operations of subjects within the energy sector.

-- After separation from the State Union of Serbia and Montenegro, Montenegro in 2006 became independet.
+- After separation from the State Union of Serbia and Montenegro, Montenegro in 2006 became independent.
 In 2008, the new country applied for EU membership.

-- In 2010, the Commission issued a favourable opinion on Montenegro's application, and the Council granted its candidate status.
+- In 2010, the Commission issued a favorable opinion on Montenegro's application, and the Council granted its candidate status.

 - In December 2011, the Council launched the accession process with a view to opening negotiations in June 2012.

 - Montenegro started accession negotiations with the EU in June 2012 and strives to join by 2020, ahead of the other countries in the Western Balkans.
 Of the 35 negotiation chapters, two were provisionally closed and 22 were opened.
 In the latest European Commission (EC) Progress Report on Montenegro issued in November 2015, the EC notes that the country has made good progress towards meeting opening benchmarks for chapters such as agriculture and rural development, energy, employment and social policy, and regional policy and preparation for structural instruments.
 The report also notes that particular attention needs to be paid to fulfilling the opening benchmarks in chapters such as competition policy and environment and climate change.

 - In June 2018 After six years of accession negotiations, 31 out of 35 negotiating chapters have been opened, of which 3 are provisionally closed

 - In June 2020 negotiations are opened on Competition policy (Chapter 8).